the-dialectic/amherstdialectic.com/pages/us.md

 At _The Dialectic_, we explore big concepts.

 We devote each of our semesterly issues to discussion of a general theme relevant to the world today.
-The current issue's theme will be 'Reform.'
+The current issue's theme will be 'Time.'
 Each of our student authors — chosen from a variety of schools and disciplines across the country — will use their own skills and academic specialities to grapple with the questions and ideas present in that theme and in its modern context.
 To further discuss the theme, we will include interviews of relevant professors and book reviews by the editors in each issue.